Last Updated on October 5, 2020 by Satyendra

 Implement Cloud-Native Controls to Maintain Least Privilege Access to Sensitive Data

-It is the customer’s responsibility to setup the appropriate access controls to restrict access to sensitive data.
+It is the customer’s responsibility to set up the appropriate access controls to restrict access to sensitive data.

 When accessing sensitive data in the cloud, multi-factor authentication (MFA) and time-limited access tokens for API calls should always be used.

-Consider using hardware MFA tokens, and remember to store them in a safe location with a robust policy in place to prevent them falling into the wrong hands.
+Consider using hardware MFA tokens, and remember to store them in a safe location with a robust policy in place to prevent them from falling into the wrong hands.

-Regardless of whether you are using a role-based access control (RBAC) or attribute-based access control (ABAC) model, they should be assigned based on the principal of least privilege (PoLP), to ensure that users are granted the least privileges they need to carry out their role.
+Regardless of whether you are using a role-based access control (RBAC) or attribute-based access control (ABAC) model, they should be assigned based on the principle of least privilege (PoLP), to ensure that users are granted the least privileges they need to carry out their role.

 These days, a granular RBAC model is the preferred model due to its simplicity and flexibility.

-Roles should be created to cater for specific job functions, and where possible, users should be assigned to these roles on a time-limited basis, to ensure that privileges are revoked when they are no longer relevant.
+Roles should be created to cater to specific job functions, and where possible, users should be assigned to these roles on a time-limited basis, to ensure that privileges are revoked when they are no longer relevant.
 This also applies to any hardware device or service that requires access to sensitive data via API endpoints.

 Either way, you will need a clear audit trail, which logs all access requests including the process by which the approval is granted.